minprog/cs50x-1718-1819/problems/hangman/hangman.md

         def guess(self, letter):
             # Update the game for a guess of letter.
 Return True if the letter
-            # is added to the board, return False if it is not.
+            # is added to the pattern, return False if it is not.
             pass

+        def pattern(self):
+            # Return a string of the current game pattern.
+Use underscores in
+            # place of missing letters.
+Example: "_AN_MAN".

         def guessed_string(self):
             # Produce a string of all letters guessed so far, in the order they